 In-stream structures installed within the restored stream included constructed riffles, log vanes, log weirs, and root wads.
 Visual observations of structures throughout the past growing season have indicated that the structures are functioning as designed.
-Low flow conditions, due to lack of rainfall throughout much of the year, have allowed the channel banks to stabilize with vegetation through the year.

-Photographs have been taken throughout the Year 1 (2005) growing season to document the evolution of the restored stream channel (see Appendix 2).
+Photographs have been taken throughout the Year 2 (2006) growing season to document the evolution of the restored stream channel (see Appendix 1).
 Restored pools have maintained a variety of depths and habitat qualities, depending on the location and type of scour features (logs, root wads, etc.).
-Permanent vegetation seeded on the restored streambanks established quickly during the first half of the growing season.
+Permanent vegetation seeded on the restored stream banks was noted.